Marietta Wrongful Death Attorney

 At The Champion Firm, we understand you may be apprehensive about speaking to a Marietta wrongful death attorney about your loss.
 You and your family are going through a lot.
 But Georgia law provides you and your family the ability to seek a wrongful death claim or lawsuit, so your best option is to speak with a lawyer.
 A personal injury attorney can explain if Georgia wrongful death law applies and guide you on the next steps in your case.

 Why Choose the Marietta Wrongful Death Attorneys at The Champion Firm

 Let our Marietta wrongful death attorneys assert your rights and pursue a strategy on your behalf.

 Protect Your Ability to File a Wrongful Death Claim .
 There are strict time limits to file a Georgia wrongful death action.
 We’ll assess the situation fast and determine your eligibility.

 Prove Fault After a Fatal Accident.
-WIt takes evidence to show that someone caused a wrongful death.
-We’ll investigate and establish what happened.
+It takes evidence to show that someone caused a wrongful death.
+We’ll investigate the fatal accident and establish what happened.

 Secure Wrongful Death Damages.
-Once we identify the liable parties, our lawyers will seek max compensation for the financial hardship on your family.
+Once we identify the liable parties, our wrongful death lawyers will seek maximum compensation for the financial hardship on your family.